ASEPA, Dumelo join former NUGS President to push for LLB in the North

 The group which visited the campuses to interact with management players believes it is high time the north had Universities running the law courses.

-What is the impact of this “lawyer-less ness” on the general administration of justice in the Northern and rural communities in Ghana?
+What is the impact of this “lawyer-less ness” on the general administration of justice in the Northen and rural communities in Ghana?

 This is because lawyers have to travel long distances to represent clients and the cost of travel often hugely also adds to the cost of their legal services.

-I have never understood why someone has to travel from Zanzugu or Bumkprugu to Kumasi for Appeals Court services or to Accra for Supreme Court services.
+I have never understood why someone has to travel all the way from Zanzugu or Bumkprugu to Kumasi for Appeals Court services or to Accra for Supreme Court services.

 For cases that can travel up to 10 years, the cost of transportation to the Courts alone would be a deterrent against a viable appeal to any of the Superior Courts.